 Main Differences Between Single Party System and Two Party System

-- The single party system is popularly known by various terms, such as one-party state, single-party state, and the one-party system as well.
+1. The single-party system is popularly known by various terms, such as one-party state, single-party state, and the one-party system as well.
 On the other hand, a Two-party System is popularly known by various terms, such as dual or double-party system.

-- The only political party which is in power in the case of a Single-party system possesses all the rights to take decisions.
-They also form acts and laws which the citizens of the state are asked to follow.
-On the other hand, both the political parties who hold the government and are in power in the case of a two-party system take decisions on a mutual agreement.
+3. The only political party which is in power in the case of a Single-party system possesses all the rights to take decisions.
+They also form acts and laws that the state’s citizens are asked to follow.
+On the other hand, both the political parties who hold the government and are in power in the case of a two-party system take decisions based on a mutual agreement.
 When the majority of both parties agree on a decision, the act is passed on, r a law is made.

-- As there is no existence of the opposition party in the Single-party state, there is no potential group of politicians who can check and balance the party which is in power.
-On the other hand, due to the existence of the opposition party in the Two-party system, the opposition party keeps an eye on and checks & balance the acts passed by the government.
+5. As there is no existence of an opposition party in the Single-party state, there is no potential group of politicians who can check and balance the party which is in power.
+On the other hand, due to the existence of the opposition party in the Two-party system, the opposition party keeps an eye on and checks & balances the acts passed by the government.

-- At the time when elections are contested, in a state adhering to a Single-party system, no competitor exists.
-Hence, the voters lack their choice in selecting the type of government they desire to live in.
-On the other hand, when the time for elections approaches in a state adhering to a Two-party system, the major political party along with the opposition party acts as two great choices for the voters to choose from.
+6. At the time when elections are contested, in a state adhering to a Single-party system, no competitor exists.
+Hence, the voters cannot choose the type of government they desire to live in.
+On the other hand, when the time for elections approaches in a state adhering to a Two-party system, the major political party, along with the opposition party, acts as two great choices for the voters to choose from.

 Emma Smith holds an MA degree in English from Irvine Valley College.
 She has been a Journalist since 2002, writing articles on the English language, Sports, and Law.
 Read more about me on her bio page.